Gemini CLI

 Decision summary

-Try: Worth trying for developers and small teams that want a low-friction terminal agent with generous public quotas, but broad rollout needs clear rules for auth route, quotas, sandboxing, telemetry, command execution, repository access, and code review.
+Try: Worth trying for developers wanting a low-friction terminal agent with generous free quotas; broad rollout needs clear auth-route, sandboxing, telemetry, command-execution, and code-review rules.

 Best use